Watercress in an old stock pond |

 General: Watercress (Nasturtium officinale) is a perennial forb that grows in the water and spreads across wet ground.
-The leaves are pinnately compound with 6-8 lateral leaflets plus one leaflet at the tip.
+Lower are entire, while upper leaves are pinnately compound with 6-8 lateral leaflets plus one leaflet at the tip.
 Upright flowering stalks are produced with clusters of white, 4-petaled flowers at the top.
-Fruits (seedpod) are elongate, cylindrical, and not segmented.
+Fruits (seedpods) are elongate, cylindrical, and not segmented.

 Watercress is a fairly common component of wet vegetation communities at all elevations in the desert, ranging from the Lower Sonoran (Creosote-Bursage Flats) to the Hudsonian (Bristlecone Pine Forest) life zones.
 Native to Eurasia, Watercress is non-native and considered to be an invasive weed in some areas.